Clan MacPhail: Clan Symbols

 Members of Clan MacPhail are entitled to wear a crest badge to show their allegiance to their clan chief.
 This crest badge contains the heraldic crest and heraldic motto of the clan chief.
+For Clan MacPhail, it is a Stag Salient.
 These elements, like the chief's coat of arms, are the heraldic property of the chief alone.
+The symbolism of Clan MacPhail is distinct from the majority of the Chattan Federation having no wildcat, but a stag.
+The most similar to this is with Clan Davidson, their close neighbours to the north.
+The Davidsons appears to have changed their crest to honour an important marriage to a Mackenzie of Gairloch and the MacPhails could have done something similar.
+The use of the stag with certain clans could also represent an association with the cult of Saint Giles.

-Clan badges are usually worn on a bonnet behind the crest badge, or attached at the shoulder of a lady's tartan sash.
+Clan badges are usually worn on a tam o' shanter or attached at the shoulder of a lady's tartan sash.